hameddavodi/SpaceShip-Like-Titanic/SpaceShip.md

   - PassengerId - Id for each passenger in the test set.
   - Transported - The target.
 For each passenger, predict either True or False.

+So I am still struggling to do better predictions but now I got the accurecy of 0.74.
+Still working on it